-CPRA's Integrated Ecosystem Restoration & Hurricane Protection in Coastal Louisiana: Fiscal Year Annual Plan identifies available funding for a 3-year period and the programs and projects that funding will support.
+CPRA's Integrated Ecosystem Restoration & Hurricane Protection in Coastal Louisiana: Fiscal Year Annual Plan identifies available funding for a three year period and the programs and projects that funding will support.

-The annual plan provides details on CPRA expenditures and revenues for the next 3 years and is used to track the progress of CPRA projects in different phases of implementation.
-The majority of resources available in the coming fiscal year are focused on engineering and design and construction of coastal projects.
+The annual plan provides details on CPRA expenditures and revenues for the next three years and is used to track the progress of CPRA projects in different phases of implementation.
+The majority of resources available in a typical fiscal year are focused on engineering and design and construction of coastal projects.
 The implementation plan and funding projections presented in the annual plan represent a snapshot in time based on available funding sources.
 The state actively explores new sources of funding to ensure that the coastal program maintains its current momentum.
-Included in the annual plan are funds to construct some of the largest barrier island and marsh creation projects in the history of our program, and funds that will advance sediment diversion projects, which are critical to the long-term outcomes of coastal Louisiana.

-Louisiana anticipates using funding associated with Deepwater Horizon Oil Spill settlement funds, which includes funds under the RESTORE Act; the Gulf of Mexico Energy and Security Act (GOMESA); the Coastal Protection and Restoration (CPR) Trust Fund; the CWPPRA; the Water Resource Development Act (WRDA)/Energy & Water Appropriation Act; State Capital Outlay funds; disaster-based funding; and grants to support implementation of the 2017 Coastal Master Plan.
+Louisiana anticipates using funding associated with the Deepwater Horizon Oil Spill settlement, which includes funds administered under the RESTORE Act, NFWF, and the Oil Pollution Act (NRDA).
+Other important sources of funding include the Gulf of Mexico Energy and Security Act (GOMESA), the Coastal Protection and Restoration (CPR) Trust Fund, the CWPPRA, the Water Resource Development Act (WRDA)/Energy & Water Appropriation Act, State Capital Outlay funds, disaster-based funding, and grants to support implementation of the 2017 Coastal Master Plan.

-THE ANNUAL PLAN PROVIDES AN UPDATE ON RECENT PROGRESS AND PROJECTED REVENUES AND EXPENDITURES.
+THE ANNUAL PLAN PROVIDES AN UPDATE ON RECENT PROGRESS AND PROJECTED REVENUES AND EXPENDITURES FOR THE NEXT THREE FISCAL YEARS.